Top 10 healthcare jobs in demand for 2026 and beyond

 Salary insights: ~$101,020 per year

 Why it is in demand: An aging population and increased focus on mobility and rehabilitation drive demand.
+These factors are encouraging more professionals to apply for physical therapist (PT) roles, where they can directly support patients in regaining strength, movement, and independence

 Key responsibilities: Help patients recover movement and manage pain through exercises and treatment plans.